crim-ca/weaver/README.rst

 in a *EMS* workflow execution chain.

-`Weaver` **extends** the |ogc-proc-api|_ by providing additional functionalities such as more detailed job log routes, adding more process management request options than required by the standard, and supporting *remote providers* to name a few.
+`Weaver` **extends** the |ogc-proc-api|_ by providing additional functionalities such as more detailed job log routes, adding more process management :term:`Request Options` than required by the standard, and supporting *remote providers* to name a few.
 Because of this, not all features offered in `Weaver` are guaranteed to be applicable on other similarly behaving `ADES` and/or `EMS` instances.
 The reference specification is tracked to preserve the minimal conformance requirements and provide feedback to |ogc|_ (OGC) in this effect.